Activities & Prep

 International Student Orientation

-In addition to all of the orientation activities happening at the Pembroke campus, the International Education Centre is offering two virtual International Student Orientation opportunities, Monday, August 28th and Thursday, August 31st (students should register for one date only).
-Topics includes immigration, health insurance, international student support/resources, safety and security, academic success and more.
-International Student Orientation will be delivered in a virtual format.
-Registration coming soon.
+In addition to the various orientation activities taking place at the Pembroke campus, the International Education Centre is offering two virtual International Student Orientation opportunities.
+Topics include immigration, health insurance, international student support/resources, safety and security, academic success, and more.
+The orientation will be delivered in a virtual format.

 Log In and Get Prepared!